Welcome to an Amble Among the Tombstones with Genealogist and Grave Hunter Tee Bylo.

 With access to the local repositories and archives throughout North Yorkshire – Tee loves working with those who wish to solve the mysteries, riddles and absurdities of their own family history.

-And as an enthusiastic taphophile – Tee can also be found with notebook and camera in hand as she goes in seach of those final resting places on behalf of her clients throughout the world.
+And as an enthusiastic taphophile – Tee can also be found with notebook and camera in hand as she goes in seach of those final resting places of the long forgotten dead.

 The Grave Sleuth

 Have you ever heard the one about how there are only two things that are certain to us?